 Here are some of my faves – a few of them are things I really didn’t know existed until I really started cooking so much these last few years (the silicone pie crust thing rules…) to say that I can’t live without these things is a bit dramatic – but they do make my life a whole lot easier!

-Microplane grater – grate cheese, zest lemons, mince garlic, onions, chocolate and more
+Microplane grater – i use it to grate cheese, zest lemons, mince garlic, onions, chocolate and more.

 OXO angled measuring cups – so easy to use – no more ‘eye balling’ your measurements

-Victorinox chef’s knife – excellent quality for the price – I love this knife
+Victorinox chef’s knife – amazing quality for the price

-Henckels paring knives – good quality for the price and the colors make them easy to find
+Henckels paring knives – great quality and the colors make them easy to spy in kitchen drawers

-Cuisinart immersion blender – great for soups, quick salad dressings
+Cuisinart immersion blender – great for soups, salad dressings

-Melamine mixing bowls – love these because they have no-slip bottoms and spouts, are very light and dishwasher-safe
+Melamine mixing bowls – great because they have no-slip bottoms and spouts

 Williams-Sonoma silicone spatulas – I have three and use them constantly, love my wooden spoons, too.

-Martha Stewart Dutch oven – very heavy when full, but you can make nice big batches of soups.
-Much more affordable than Le Creuset, which is important when you are starting out.
+Martha Stewart Dutch oven – very heavy when full, but you can make nice big batches of soups

 This list is just a starting point…there are so many other helpful kitchen tools out there.
 For example, I love my food processor, cutting boards, kitchen scale…the list could go on and on.
 And on.